Team-Compliance/NewPillCrusher/README.md

     - I'm Drowsy... = Isaac slows down like Death would do him in boss fight --done
     - I'm Excited!!! = Make Isaac faster (but since it would be bs to control we just apply slowdown to everything like Afterbirth+ pre-nerf Stopwatch) --done
     - Gulp! = All trinkets in a room are gulped into the player's inventory  --done
-    - Horf! = All enemies shoot an Ipecac shot that can damage themselves and Isaac
+    - Horf! = All enemies shoot an Ipecac shot that can damage themselves and Isaac --done
-    - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 (6) seconds
+    - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 (6) seconds --done
     - Vurp! = Previous Pill Crusher effect.
-If there wasn't - just play animation and do nothing
+If there wasn't - just play animation and do nothing --done
     - Shot Speed Down = Enemies get a shot speed down effect --done
     - Shot Speed Up = Enemies get a shot speed up effect --done
     - Experimental Pill = Random pill crusher effect --done